 Help establish the conference theme and schedule with the rest of the conference committee.

 Contact and secure speakers for conference.
-Approval of conference committee and chairman should be sought before final arrangements are made.
+Approval of conference committee and chair should be sought before final arrangements are made.

 Act as liaison in helping make travel and lodging arrangements for speakers.
 (Arrangements committee will make reservations after you supply the information.)

 Obtain biographical information about speakers and information regarding their presentations.
-This information should be sent to publicity chairman and/or program/printing chairman (for program) as soon as possible.
+This information should be sent to publicity chair and/or program/printing chair (for program) as soon as possible.

 Obtain information from speakers regarding any audio-visual equipment, screens, bulletin boards or other props.
 Relay this information to the arrangements committee as soon as possible.